 Q: Can you provide veterinary care for my animal?

 A: No; we are not a veterinary hospital.
 We only provide veterinary services to the animals currently in our care.
 If your animal requires medical care you will need to contact a veterinary hospital.

 (Adopters are offered a 30-day free trial of emergency pet insurance through Trupanion to help with unexpected veterinary expenses.)

 Q: Do you provide any other services besides dog and cat adoptions?

-A: No; we are only an not-for-profit animal shelter.
-We do not do offer any boarding, training, grooming, daycare, or retail services (we have on occasion held yard sales).
+A: No; we are only a not-for-profit animal shelter.
+We do not do offer any boarding, training, grooming, daycare, or retail services (we have on occasion held yard sales to raise funds).

 Q: Why do you have so many animals from out of state/country?